hirojimacanon/hirojimacanon/README.md

 </br> ★ c+h unless specified! if im idle then w2i ^_^ feel free to come interact with me PLSSS IM LONELY
 </br> ★ discord is @._deebieeefie!
 </br> ★ i loveeeeee roleplaying!!
-</br> ★ i need... cool friends... ok???? i yearn for a spam to my tenna. or an ojima to my hiro. platonic or not idc i luv making friends ok me me me
+</br> ★ i need... cool friends... ok???? protag to my coworker...spam to my tenna...takeshi to my hiro where r uu
 </br>
 <h1> More on this later, my adoring fans! </h1>